-Once the barriers and challenges have been acknowledged, the incumbent coaches the student to articulate how these could be mitigated.
+Once the barriers and challenges have been acknowledged, the incumbent advises the student to articulate how these could be mitigated.

-Since each situation is unique and each student has their own set of circumstances and challenges, the incumbent must rely heavily on sound judgement to coach next steps and guide students to develop their own plan for success.
-Incumbent uses extensive working experience and knowledge (including but not limited to program information, enrolment procedures, admission requirements, upgrading options, assessment testing, transfer credit and PLAR processes, general career information, postsecondary transfer opportunities, professional accreditation requirements, credential assessment services, internal Fleming College processes, student services, and important timelines) of the college educational system to be a resource for the student as they craft their plan towards realizing their goals.
+Since each situation is unique and each student has their own set of circumstances and challenges, the incumbent must rely heavily on sound judgement to advise regarding next steps and guide students to develop their own plan for success.
+Incumbent uses extensive working experience and knowledge (including but not limited to program information, enrolment procedures, admission requirements, upgrading options, assessment testing, transfer credit and PLAR processes, general career information, postsecondary transfer opportunities, professional accreditation requirements, credential assessment services, internal Fleming College processes, student services, and important timelines, learning skills/strategies and adult learning) of the college educational system to be a resource for the student as they craft their plan towards realizing their goals.